 Who are we?

-The Magnetic Resonance Imaging Laboratory (MRILab) at i3M in Valencia was created in 2014.
-We are a rather unique blend of quantum and medical physicists and engineers with a focus on two related goals.
-The first is to boost the quantitative performance of current MRI systems.
-The second is to exploit the potential arising from the strong synergies between the fields of MRI and Quantum Information Processing (QIP) to advance MRI in directions thus far unfathomed, qualitatively distinct from established trends, and based on algorithms, protocols, techniques and technologies refined in the field of QIP and its most notorious branch, quantum computing.
+The Magnetic Resonance Imaging Laboratory (MRILab) at i3M in Valencia blends quantum and medical physicists and engineers with a focus on two related goals.
+One is to boost the quantitative performance of current MRI systems.
+The other is to exploit the potential arising from the strong synergies between the fields of MRI and Quantum Information Processing (QIP) to advance MRI in directions thus far unfathomed, qualitatively distinct from established trends, and based on algorithms, protocols, techniques and technologies refined in the field of QIP and its most notorious branch, quantum computing.

 Joseba Alonso, PhD, Group leader